navinds/Accenture-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ### 4. Presentation and Communication
 - Preparing a PowerPoint deck and video presentation to communicate key insights to the client and internal stakeholders.

 If you'd like to explore more about the **Accenture Data Analytics and Visualization Job Simulation**, you can visit the [official Forage page](https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb).
-Additionally, you can check out my GitHub repository with the answers and solutions: [Accenture-Data-Analytics-Virtual-Program--FORAGE-Answers](https://github.com/Irshadanwar/Accenture-Data-Analytics-Virtual-Program-FORAGE-Answers).